Harry Coover

-Harry Wesley Coover Jr. (March 6, 1917 – March 26, 2011) was the inventor of Eastman 910, commonly known as Super Glue.
+Harry Wesley Coover Jr. (March 6, 1917 – March 26, 2011) was an American chemist and the inventor of Eastman 910, commonly known as Super Glue.

 Life and career

 Coover was born in Newark, Delaware.
 He lived in Delaware until his teen years.
-During this time he was hit by a train while driving which resulted in him being in a coma for about six weeks.
+During this time, he was hit by a train while driving which resulted in him being in a coma for about six weeks.
 After he recovered, Coover moved to Weedsport, New York to finish high school.
 He stayed in New York and received his Bachelor of Science from Hobart College in chemistry before earning his Master of Science and PhD in organic chemistry from Cornell University.
 His dissertation was on commercial synthesis of vitamin B6.
 He intended to work with vitamin B6 until WWII hit and the process he developed was taken by the military for their use.
 Coover worked as a chemist for Eastman Kodak from 1944–1973 and as the Vice President of research and development for the company from 1973-1984.
 In 1951, Coover had moved to Eastman Kodak's chemical plant in Kingsport Tennessee.

 Coover was married to Muriel Zumbach Coover for over 60 years until her death in 2005.
-He is survived by his sons Harry Wesley Coover III, Dr. Stephen Rohm Coover, daughter Dr. Melinda Rohm Coover Paul, four grandchildren Brett Evan Coover, Dana Noelle Coover, Vincent Adam Paul, and Kirsten Rohm Paul Gilliam and 4 great grandchildren.
+He is survived by his sons Harry Wesley Coover III, Dr. Stephen Rohm Coover, daughter Dr. Melinda Rohm Coover Paul, four grandchildren Brett Evan Coover, Dana Noelle Coover, Vincent Adam Paul, and Kirsten Rohm Paul Gilliam and 4 great-grandchildren.

 Coover died of natural causes at his home in Kingsport, Tennessee, on March 26, 2011.